saulpierotti/markdown_notebook/LB2.md

 * In order to calculate the contact surfa among 2 proteins I can just evaluate the difference in solvent accessible area upon binding
 * A new protein family can be defined when a structure with a totally new fold is discovered
 	* This is really rare but possible
+* If you want to find a job look at databases, if you are good enough swtich to computational biology and develop algorithms
 * Database numbers (24/11/2020)

 |          |             |           |